Guest post by Kim Smith, Careers Consultant and Ambitious Futures alumnus.

 Since graduating I’ve worked in four different universities (the great thing is universities are all over the country so good if you want to move around!), in seven different roles (plenty of opportunity to try new things), which has helped me to figure out what I enjoy doing.
 I am now working as a Careers Consultant at The University of Manchester, but fellow trainees from my year on the scheme are now working across HE in roles such as Press and Communications Officer, International Recruitment Manager, Residential Life Coordinator and Registry Administration Officer.
 Although most graduates of the scheme find work in HE, others onto work in other sectors too, so you won’t be ‘stuck’ if you don’t enjoy the scheme.

-If you would like to find out more about my experiences on the scheme, please feel free to add me on Facebook for a chat or book an appointment in the Atrium, University Place.
+If you would like to find out more about my experiences on the scheme, please feel free to contact me on LinkedIn for a chat or book an appointment in the Atrium, University Place.

 Application process and top tips